pachterlab/kb_python/README.md

 1. Run `make bump_patch`, `make bump_minor` or `make bump_major` depending
 on which version to bump.
 This will make a new commit and create a new tag with the new version.
-2. Push the commit and tag with `git push --tag`.
+2. Push the commit and tag with `make push_release`.
 3. Go to the `releases` tab on Github.
 Select the version that was just commited.
 `Edit tag`, write a description, and `Publish release`.
 4. A Github Actions workflow will be triggered to build and upload the updated